2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 Network Adapters (NICs)

-USB adapters offer the simplest upgrade path for laptops and devices where internal expansion isn't practical:
+USB adapters offer the simplest upgrade path for laptops and devices where internal expansion is not practical:

 These adapters work with USB 3.0 ports and newer.
 Most modern operating systems (Windows 10/11, macOS, Linux) include built-in drivers.
-Look for adapters based on Intel I226-V (widely supported industry standard) or Realtek RTL8156B chipsets for optimal stability and thermal performance.
+USB 2.5GbE adapters commonly use Realtek RTL8156B controllers.
+Check driver compatibility for your OS before purchasing.

 Important: Install the latest drivers from the manufacturer (not just plug-and-play) to avoid connection drops during large transfers, especially on older Windows installations.